Alan-Miller/examples/README.md

 ## github.com/Alan-Miller/[senecajs](https://github.com/Alan-Miller/senecajs)

-Example of two Seneca services talking to each other, connected to an Express app.
+Example of two Seneca microservices talking to each other, connected to an Express app.
 Uses a simple React front end with axios.

 Tech: SenecaJS, Express, axios, React